-- March 2020: Visit by Christopher Gygès, Minister-equivalent for the Economy of the Government of New Caledonia, including meeting with Minister Assisting the Minister for Trade and Investment, the Hon Andrew Gee MP.
+- March 2020: Visit by Christopher Gygès, Minister-equivalent for the Economy of the Government of New Caledonia, to Brisbane and Canberra, including meeting with then Minister Assisting the Minister for Trade and Investment, the Hon Andrew Gee MP.

 - March 2020: Visit by Jacques Lalié, President of the Loyalty Islands Province of New Caledonia, to Brisbane.

 - January 2020: Visit by General Angus Campbell, Chief of the Australian Defence Force, to New Caledonia

 - December 2019: Visit by Sonia Backès, President of the South Province of New Caledonia, to Sydney.

 - July 2019: Visit by Senator the Hon Marise Payne, then Minister for Foreign Affairs and Minister for Women to New Caledonia.